matthetherington/matthetherington.github.io/_posts/2019-10-04-writing-maintainable-react-tests-with-jest-and-enzyme.md

 });
 ```

-By moving the shallow call and "DOM"-traversal to their own functions, we restrict the impact of any changes to the rendering or output to just those functions.
+By moving the shallow call and enzyme traversal code to their own functions, we restrict the impact of any changes to the rendering or output to just those functions.

-And by moving the setup into the beforeEach hooks, we make it easier to add new test cases in future should new functionality be added.
+And by moving the setup into the `beforeEach` hooks, we make it easier to add new test cases in future should new functionality be added.

 For example, we might want to show a different message if the customer is a corporate customer: